coreyabraham/pongPrototype/README.md

 Backspace = Exit to Title Screen (Only works during Gameplay!)
 Enter = Continue / Rematch (Only works during Gameplay!)
 ```

+## Console Commands
+Seeing as running the program within a console is recommended, I've taken the liberty to create some commands that you can use after typing the application name out in the console!
+Here's the ones that are valid to use:

+- version | Prints out the Version identifier of the Project and closes.
+- preclear | Clears all output of the console before execution (Windows only for now!)
+- postclear | Clears all output of the console after execution (Windows only for now!)
+- enabldedebug | Enables Debug Mode, which allows you to see player, ball and frametime information.
+- disableaudio | Disables all Audio, muting the game if that's what you would prefer.
+- fullscreen | Resizes the Window to your monitor's maximum resolution and Fullscreens the window.

 ## Acknowledgements